oheydrew/ca-term3project-docs/README.md

 The backend webserver will be set up to listen for requests at the '*' root, and direct them to the `Guest` app if they have no cookie, or an invalid cookie.
 They can select whether to login as an *Employee* or *Manager*, here (registration will be handled by Managers), and will forward them a cookie, then redirect them back to the root.

 Upon arriving here a second time, the user will be logged in with the relevant cookie.
 This cookie will hold their authentication details, and whether they are authenticated for the *manager* or *employee* app.
-Our server will serve one of these these apps to the user, depending on the authorization details they provide.
+Our server will serve one of these apps to the user, depending on the authorization details they provide.

 #### Routing and "Controller" logic